Information for Refugees from Ukraine and How to Help

 Where can refugees from Ukraine get help?

-- For information about the City's assistance for refugees from Ukraine or their relatives and friends in Frankfurt you can call the hotline 069/212-48444Internal Link.
+- For information about the City's assistance for refugees from Ukraine or their relatives and friends in Frankfurt you can call the hotline 069/212-48444Internal Link or write an e-mail to info.51.D4@stadt-frankfurt.deInternal Link.
 Employees of the Youth and Social Welfare Office ("Jugend- und Sozialamt") will answer questions about accommodation and other support options offered by the City.

 You can reach the staff at 069/212-48444Internal Link from 8 am to 6 pm.
 After this time, there is a recorded announcement with information about accommodation possibilities at night.

-- People seeking protection can also come directly to the Special Service for Refugees and Foreigners ("Besonderen Dienst für Flüchtlinge und Auswärtige") at Mainzer Landstraße 291.
-The Staff find people a place to stay, provide information on financial support and take care of emergency health insurance.
+- People seeking protection can also come directly to stadtRAUMfrankfurt at Mainzer Landstraße 293.
+The Staff of the Clearing Ventre for Ukrainian Refugees find people a place to stay, provide information on financial support and take care of emergency health insurance.

 Opening hours are Mondays to Fridays from 8 to 11.30 am and Mondays, Tuesdays and Thursdays from 1 to 3 pm.